braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 :::note[**Geometric Stabilization**]

 Well-posedness solidifies through the chained lemmas.
 Locality confines connections to spans of two via the path uniqueness rule and triangle inequality.
 Degrees limit branching to finite $D_{\max}$ from the frictional balance.
-Curvatures bound $|K| \leq 2$ from Wasserstein diameters at three.
+Curvatures bound $|K| \leq 2$ from Wasserstein diameters.
 Correlations decay exponentially yielding self-averaging homogeneity.
 Ahlfors $4$-regularity fixes the Hausdorff dimension at four via the marginal stability of the renormalization group flow.
 We have effectively proven that the "pixels" of our universe are fine enough and regular enough to form a smooth picture.

 We have verified the preconditions.
 The graphs at equilibrium converge to a Lorentzian manifold without singularities or anomalous scalings.
 The discrete causal clamps yield continuous geometry through these layered bounds.
 The genesis rounds complete; entropy volumes the possibilities, the master equation balances the flux, sweeps map the viable channel, and geometry mends the mesh to a manifold.
 The stage is set.
 :::